ntustison/CrossLong/README.md

 This ``CrossLong`` repository contains the raw manuscript files, data, scripts and other material associated with our work describing the ANTs longitudinal cortical thickness pipeline.
-An early version of this work has been formally submitted to [biorxiv](https://www.biorxiv.org/content/early/2017/07/30/170209):
+An early version of this work was formally submitted to [biorxiv](https://www.biorxiv.org/content/early/2017/07/30/170209):

 > Nicholas J. Tustison, Andrew J. Holbrook, Brian B. Avants, Jared M. Roberts,